Homelessness in New York: History

+Late 20th century

+Throughout the years homeless shelters have changed dramatically since the city was compelled to give the homeless the right to a shelter.
+Homelessness became increasingly visibile in New York City around the early to mid 1970s.
+This was due to gentrification, property abandonment and reduced government development.
+Early shelter options started as single-room occupancy (SROs).
+During this time homelessness was not seen as a crisis until the homeless population started growing more and becoming more and more visible.
 In 1979, a New York City lawyer, Robert Hayes, brought a class action suit before the courts, Callahan v.
 Carey, against the City and State, arguing for a person's state constitutional "right to shelter".
-It was settled as a consent decree in August 1981.
 The City and State agreed to provide board and shelter to all homeless men who met the need standard for welfare or who were homeless by certain other standards.
-By 1983 this right was extended to homeless women.
-Despite this, 70% of homeless refuse shelter and help when assist programs approach them.
+Homelessness was brought to national attention as the New York City Police (NYPD) were seen conducting major street sweeps near Madison Square Garden for the 1980 Democratic National Convention (DNC).